hamzeen/nest/README.md

 My brainchild for a super simple blogigng platform.
 It's Simple; It's Affordable & It Scales seamlessly.
 For this first first proof of concept it adapts markdwon (.MD) files(MD) as its datasource which are found inside the blog folder.

 Long story short, somewhere in 2014, I stumbled upon the idea to eliminate all the cumbersome parts associated with database backed blogging platforms.
+Come April 2018, here we are with NEST!
+From ideation to reality.

 ## Requirements